Kenzo-b/GestMegot/README.md

 - password : root

 if you want to try different level of privilege you can make new user into the User form.

+the dataset used into the database is about the city Laon in France.